glori1396/Path-finding/README.md

           <tr>
               <td>Trap in a loop</td>
               <td>-1000</td>
-              <td>Penalty for geting the movements same as the number of boxes in the board.
+              <td>Penalty for getting the movements same as the number of boxes in the board.
 Applied once.
 Discard the individual completely.</td>
           </tr>
       </tbody>
   </table></div>